jenkins-x/lighthouse/docs/config/lighthouse/github-com-jenkins-x-lighthouse-pkg-config-lighthouse.md

 |---|---|---|---|
 | `enabled` | map[string]*bool | No | Enabled describes whether InRepoConfig is enabled for a given repository.
 This can<br />be set globally, per org or per repo using '*', 'org' or 'org/repo' as key.
 The<br />narrowest match always takes precedence. |

-## JenkinsOperator
+## JenkinsConfig

-JenkinsOperator is config for the jenkins-operator controller.
+JenkinsConfig is config for the Jenkins controller.

 | Stanza | Type | Required | Description |
 |---|---|---|---|